logan169/logan169.github.io/_posts/2025-01-17-Graph-Based-WFC.md

 # Graph Based WFC Advantages

+The first mentions of graph-based Wave Function Collapse (WFC) can be traced back to 2019 in scientific literature, as seen [here](https://scholar.google.ca/scholar?q=2019+graph+based+wfc&hl=fr&as_sdt=0&as_vis=1&oi=scholart).
+Since then, several articles have been published discussing the advantages of using graph-based WFC over the original pixel-based implementation.

-A graph-based Wave Function Collapse (WFC) algorithm offers the following improvements over the traditional grid-based implementation, directly addressing the previously discussed limitations
+This algorithm offers the following improvements over the traditional grid-based approach, directly addressing the limitations previously discussed:

 ## Global Coherence